The Bachelorette Recap Colton Exposed, Tia Booth

 Throughout most of this, Wills (Harry Potter guy) has his jacket pulled over his face.
 Jason, who only recently earned top-tier status (“I have a little crush on you,” Becca tells him), says at one point, “That was fucking awesome,” like he’s the little kid from The Incredibles.

 Jordan is insufferable, and the drama surrounding him equally so.
-Becca is a good sport for putting up with it — her interactions with Jordan always seem half-assed, as if she’s going through the motions for the producers.
-When Jordan comes to explain the “drama” to her, Becca says, plainly, “I have a sense of humour about it.”
+Becca is a good sport for putting up with it — her interactions with Jordan always seem half-hearted, as if she’s going through the motions for the producers.
+(One person on Twitter called it Jim Halpert-ing.)
+When Jordan comes to explain the “drama” to her, Becca says dismissively, “I have a sense of humor about it.”
 She’s not unduly concerned about this.
+But, that doesn't mean the episode won't belabor the point.

 A miniature recap of the drama: Jordan told one guy in the house that he had over 4,000 matches on Tinder in 2017.
 Perturbed, David relates this to Becca.
 Becca, unperturbed, makes a sly comment about it to Jordan. (“4,000 matches, huh?”)
 Jordan, aghast, tells David, “You are a skeleton of a man.”
 Like a lot of Bachelorette drama, none of it really matters because Becca is largely disinterested in both men.